Parallel approximation of min-max problems: Consequences and extensions

 where

-is the final state of the game and the Hermitian operator $\Pi_\Sigma=\sum_{a\in\Sigma} v(a) \Pi_a$ denotes the \emph{payout observable} induced by the referee.
-The expected payout of this game can be computed simply by translating and rescaling $\Pi_\Sigma$ so as to obtain a measurement operator $0\preceq \Pi \preceq I$ and then running our algorithm for double quantum interactive proofs with referee $R=(\ket{\psi},V_1,\dots,V_{a+b},\Pi_\Sigma)$.
-The expected payout of the original game is then obtained by inverting the scaling and translation operations by which $\Pi$ was obtained from $\Pi_\Sigma$.
+is the final state of the system and the Hermitian operator $\Pi_\Sigma=\sum_{a\in\Sigma} v(a) \Pi_a$ denotes the \emph{payout observable} induced by the verifier.
+The expected payout of this interaction can be computed simply by translating and rescaling $\Pi_\Sigma$ so as to obtain a measurement operator $0\preceq \Pi \preceq I$ and then running our algorithm for double quantum interactive proofs with verifier $V=(\ket{\psi},V_1,\dots,V_{a+b-1},\Pi)$.
+The expected payout of the original protocol is then obtained by inverting the scaling and translation operations by which $\Pi$ was obtained from $\Pi_\Sigma$.
 As noted by Jain and Watrous, this transformation has the effect of inflating the additive approximation error $\delta$ by a factor of $\norm{\Pi_\Sigma}$, which is the maximum absolute value of any given payout.